Swift-Teacher/MemeMaker23/README.md

 4. You can adjust the transparency level of the picture to mimic a filter feature.
 5. Add a text box to the top and bottom of your slide.
 6. Add phrases of your choosing to your textbooks.
-7. Think, pair, share with a partner about how easy it was to make your meme and how we could make the process of making the meme easier
+7. Think, pair, share with a partner about how easy it was to make your meme and how we could make the process of making the meme easier.

 ### Explore
 Students will now create a prototype of a meme making app.